Step-By-Step Guide: How to Create a Showstopping Salon Website

 You want your site to have the same impact on its viewers that your blowouts have on strangers on the street.
 If that reaction wasn’t clear: w-oh-wow.
 And thankfully, there’s no need for a computer science degree here.
 Browse through hundreds of pre-made health and wellness website templates to find the one that aligns with your vision for your business’ aesthetic, as well as what you need your site to be able to do functionally.
 The best perk of these templates is that they serve as a strong building foundation for the structure of your site, yet you still get the creative freedom to customize it to your liking.

-And remember, Wix ADI is always there for you if going the template route is feeling like too much.
-The artificial intelligence tool will create the website of your dreams for you in seconds.
+And remember, Wix ADI can create the website of your dreams for you in seconds.
 All you have to do is answer a few questions about your business details, give some input on questions like your favorite colors, and your website will be there waiting for you, like your very own Pumpkin Coach.
+You can then completely customize your site design and settings.

 04. Design your site